Satchmo.com - New Orleans Music

 JANUARY 13

-1990 Harry Connick, Jr. was the musical guest on NBC's Saturday Night Live in 1990; he performed "It Had To Be You" and "It's Alright With Me"
+1990 Harry Connick, Jr. was the musical guest on NBC's Saturday Night Live in 1990.
+He performed "It Had To Be You" and "It's Alright With Me".

 1999 Britney Spears' debut single "...Baby One More Time" was certified platinum by the RIAA in 1999

-2004 The documentary "Make 'Em Dance: The Hackberry Ramblers Story" aired nationally on PBS (on an episode of "Independent Lens") in 2004
+2004 The documentary "Make 'Em Dance: The Hackberry Ramblers Story" aired nationally on PBS (on an episode of "Independent Lens") in 2004.

 JANUARY 14

-1925 Blues diva Bessie Smith, backed by Louis Armstrong (cornet) and Fred Longshaw (piano and harmonium) recorded "St. Louis Blues" and 4 other tracks for the Columbia label in New York in 1925
+1925 Blues diva Bessie Smith, backed by Louis Armstrong (cornet) and Fred Longshaw (piano and harmonium) recorded "St. Louis Blues" and 4 other tracks for the Columbia label in New York in 1925.

-1966 New Orleans R&B legend Lee Dorsey appeared on the UK television music series "Ready Steady Go!" on 01/14/1966 (performed "Get Out Of My Life Woman").
+1966 New Orleans R&B great Lee Dorsey appeared on the UK television music series "Ready Steady Go!" on 01/14/1966 (performed "Get Out Of My Life Woman").

-1988 Rock legend Jerry Lee Lewis was inducted into Hollywood's RockWalk in 1988
+1986 Rock legend Jerry Lee Lewis was inducted into Guitar Center's Rockwalk in Hollywood in 1986.

-2010 Singer and songwriter Bobby Charles (nee Robert Charles Guidry) passed away in 2010 at age 71.
-The Abbeville, LA native had two R&B hits in 1956 with "Later, Alligator" (later a hit as "See You Later, Alligator" for Bill Haley & His Comets) and "Only Time Will Tell.
+2010 Singer and songwriter Bobby Charles (nee Robert Charles Guidry) passed away on January 14, 2010 at age 71.
+The Abbeville, LA native had two R&B hits in 1956 with "Later, Alligator" (later a hit as "See You Later, Alligator" for Bill Haley & His Comets) and "Time Will Tell.
+Bobby Charles perfomed at The Band's farewell concert appearance (The Last Waltz) on November 25, 1976 (he performed "Down South in New Orleans" with The Band and Dr. John).
 His extensive writing credits included "Walking To New Orleans" (Fats Domino) and "(I Don't Know Why) But I Do" (Clarence "Frogman" Henry).
-See more songwriting credits.
+Read more here.

 JANUARY 15